Bar Damti, our tour guide, weighs in with the five most significant “downsides” of her job.

-It’s harder than it looks, y’all.
+It’s more complicated than it looks, you all.
 No job has ever brought the Israeli culinary scene closer to me than this one.
-I’m a simple girl and being able to taste delicacies such as Atalya’s food, Ruthenberg Michelin worthy dishes and Nadia’s extraordinary vegan dishes has been both a blessing and a curse – in the form of a few extra kilos.
+I’m a simple girl and being able to taste delicacies such as Atalya’s food, Ruthenberg Michelin-worthy dishes, and Nadia’s extraordinary vegan dishes has been both a blessing and a curse, in the form of a few extra pounds.

 One may say – “okay, but not all of your tours will be food tours!
 Eat up as much as you can now because this wouldn’t last for long!”

-The thing with this statement is very simple – every Israel tour is a food tour.
-The variety of cuisines, rich flavors and constant culinary innovation are not reserved for food tours alone, and even world travelers or fancy fashionistas gotta eat, right?
+This statement is straightforward – every Israel tour is a food tour.
+The variety of cuisines, rich flavors, and constant culinary innovation are not reserved for food tours alone, and even world travelers or fancy fashionistas have to eat.

-Meeting the people on the tours, both the Influencers and the Israeli “buddies” (how we call our Israeli participants), exposed me to such cool jobs and people living their passions, that my own super cool job could potentially get a little overshadowed.
+Meeting the people on the tours, both the Influencers and the Israeli “buddies” (how we call our Israeli participants), exposed me to such excellent jobs and people living their passions that my super excellent job could potentially get a little overshadowed.

-Luckily, on my first tour one of the influencers told me in complete seriousness “Bar, you surely have the best job in the world!”
-I looked at her surprised and answered laughing: “Well, you are a full-time food blogger who works for herself, travels the world and has a massive following.
-I could say the same thing about you!” but secretly, I thought she made a good point :)
+Luckily, on my first tour, one influencer told me in all seriousness, “Bar, you surely have the best job in the world.”
+I looked at her surprised and answered laughing, “Well, you are a full-time food blogger who works for herself, travels the world, and has a massive following.
+I could say the same thing about you!”

 It is not being excited to go abroad.

 Being a tourist in your own country can create a big problem.
 Suddenly, going abroad isn’t so tempting anymore.
 As a traveler who was in 10 countries before the age of 12, I can say that it was a big shock to me as I’ve realized going abroad doesn’t excite me anymore.